 Best VPNs for Samsung Smart TV and How to Install Them

-The guide below explains in detail how to set up VPN on your Samsung Smart TV.
-If you have prior knowledge of how to use VPN on a Smart TV, there might be no need to go through the full review.
+The guide below explains in detail how to set up a VPN on your Samsung Smart TV.
+If you have prior knowledge of how to use a VPN on a Smart TV, there might be no need to go through the full review.
 Here’s a list of best VPNs you can use on any Samsung Smart TV:

-Unlike VPN, Smart DNS doesn’t encrypt your traffic though.
+Unlike VPN, Smart DNS doesn’t encrypt your traffic, though.
 This has both its cons and pros.
 For one, unencrypted traffic is still prone to various online hazards.
-However, the fact that your Internet traffic is not encrypted also means you won’t experience the Internet speed drops you’d have to bear with while using VPN.
+However, the fact that your Internet traffic is not encrypted also means you won’t experience the Internet speed drops you’d have to bear with while using a VPN.

 How to Install Smart DNS on Samsung Smart TV – VPN Alternative

-- Restart your Smart TV after the Internet connection test is finished.
+Restart your Smart TV after the Internet connection test is finished.

 Enable a VPN on Samsung Smart TV via a Network Connection Sharing